The Samsung Galaxy K zoom is about to hit the market and we are getting ready to start our review. It is Samsung’s fourth camera/phone hybrid.

 Only this time around, the balance seems tipped more towards the smartphone than the camera.

 On the smartphone side of things the Samsung Galaxy K zoom has a 4.8-inch 720p Super AMOLED screen.
 The screen is absolutely gorgeous and is easily legible out in the open.
-On the inside the K zoom makes use of an hexa-core Exynos 5260 chipset and Android 4.4.2 with TouchWiz is purring along quite happily.
+Inside the K zoom hides an hexa-core Exynos 5260 chipset and thanks to it, Android 4.4.2 with TouchWiz is purring along quite happily.

 On the camera side, the Galaxy K zoom has a 20MP camera with a retractable 10x optical zoom lens and optical image stabilization.
 The lens has a protective cover on the front so it seems well protected from the insides of your pocket or purse.